Selecting a Tent for Family Camping

 Pay Close Attention to Tent Floor Dimensions!

-To help you determine how best your family will fit in a tent, pay close attention to the floor dimensions provided by the manufacturer, and using the information to the left about figuring space required, you can determine the ideal required floor space that your family will need.
+To help you determine how best your family will fit in a tent, pay close attention to the floor dimensions provided by the manufacturer, and using the information below to figure space required, you can determine the ideal required floor space that your family will need.

 How Much Room Will You Need?